lorenzo-italiano/seasonsforce-ms-company-api/README.md

 This is the api company repository for the seasonsforce project's company microservice.
 It's a Spring Boot application developed in Java.

-There's also the `Dockerfile` for the api and the PostgreSQL database.
+There's also the `Dockerfile` for the api, the PostgreSQL database and Minio Container.

 ---